Skip to content

 };

-The client-side ad insertion process starts very early in the player lifecycle.
-The process starts by checking if ad insertion is enabled for the video in question.
+1. The player checks if ad insertion is enabled for the video in question.
 If ad insertion is enabled, the system then obtains a unique video steam for the current end user.

-With our ad parameters and video stream in hand, we make our request to MediaTailor.
 On the server, MediaTailor takes the ad parameters that we send and parameters that are available server-side (like client IP) and constructs a new ad tag request URL.
 The template the system uses to create this server-side ad request URL is the Ad Decision Server URL field in Video Center.
 This new server-side ad tag request URL is what the system uses to request all of the ads that are inserted into the stream.

-MediaTailor responds with a unique video stream URL and a separate tracking URL from which we obtain information about the ads that have been inserted into this stream.
-After the user starts the stream and is receiving video, we make a call to the tracking URL to obtain information about any available ads.
 VOD streams require just one call to the tracking URL for any potential pre-roll ads.
 Live streams require additional calls as the stream progresses.
-With hls.js, we have visibility to the cue points that were added to the stream and we send additional requests to the tracking URL when we encounter one.
-When we run HLS natively (like mobile Safari), we don’t have visibility to the stream’s cue points, so we send additional requests to the tracking URL on an interval.
+The hls.js file provides visibility to the cue points that were added to the stream and the player sends additional requests to the tracking URL when it encounters a cue point.
+Running HLS natively (like mobile Safari), the player does not have visibility to the stream’s cue points, so the player sends additional requests to the tracking URL on an interval.

-We support two request timeouts for our MediaTailor implementation: a two-second timeout for the initial session request and a five-second timeout for the tracking requests.
+The player supports two request timeouts for our MediaTailor implementation: a two-second timeout for the initial session request and a five-second timeout for the tracking requests.
 You can customize these timeout requests with window.PoWaSettings.advertising.mediaTailor.session and window.PoWaSettings.advertising.mediaTailor.tracking.

 Example